 Pink Floyd The Wall movie (1982).
 “Mother” was almost completely rerecorded for the film.
-The movie version runs about 6:49.
+The movie version runs about 6m 49s.
 The verses and choruses have been rerecorded with new vocals and background instrumentation.
-The only part that was retained was the original mid-section featuring David Gilmour’s guitar solo.
+The only part that was retained from the album was the mid-section featuring David Gilmour’s original guitar solo.

-New instrumentation was recorded throughout the track that was mostly orchestral.
-The track opens only with a glockenspiel playing the individual notes rather than acoustic guitar.
 Between the third verse “Ooooh aaah.
 Mother, will she break my heart?” and chorus, a brief minuet-style musical passage was added along with yet another time signature change.
-The different orchestration helps to illustrate the passage of time and Young Pink’s growth into Young Man Pink.
+The different orchestration helped to illustrate the passage of time and Young Pink’s growth into Young Man Pink.

-The last line of the second verse has been changed back to “Mother am I really dying?”, the same as the original lyric on the liner notes.
+The last line of the second verse was changed back to “Mother am I really dying?”, the same as the original lyric on the liner notes.

 In an August 1982 interview for Melody Maker magazine, Roger Waters talked briefly about “Mother” and how Pink Floyd The Wall movie soundtrack eventually became The Final Cut: